rsonger/software-engineering-lab/_posts/2022-04-12-windows-points.md

 <input type="checkbox" class="checkbox inline"> Confirm that the program exits when you click the close button on the window.

-In this test, the `initialize` and `update` methods don't really do anything.
+In this test, the `startup` and `update` methods don't really do anything.
 We included them here just to practice our approach of implementing those methods when developing applications with our framework.
 The next test we write will have much more interesting content for those two methods.

 # 2.2 - Drawing a Point